Aml Ameen: Early life and education

-Ameen was born in London, England, to Jamaican and Vincentian parents.
+Aml Ameen was born on 30 July 1985 in London, England, to Jamaican and Vincentian parents.
+He has a sister.
+His parents divorced when he was 15.

 He studied acting at the Barbara Speake Stage School, an independent school in London.
 As a child he appeared in the West End in shows such as Oliver! and Jolson.
 At the age of 11, he performed on stage with Michael Jackson at the 1996 BRIT Awards in a performance famously invaded by Pulp's singer Jarvis Cocker.

 Career

 2002–2011

-Ameen's first acting role came in 2002 ITV police series The Bill, and he made another guest stint in 2004 before joining the series full-time in 2006 as PC Lewis Hardy, his most famous and popular role to date.
-Hardy is a headstrong character who has swapped his life as a street kid to try to make a difference on the right side of the law.
-He has a few problems with authority and regularly bumps heads with his seniors, most especially frequent beat partner PC Roger Valentine.
-After Hardy was put undercover and was shot, he was transferred to Operation Trident.
+Ameen's first acting role came in 2002 ITV police series The Bill, and he had another guest stint in 2004 before joining the series full-time in 2006 as PC Lewis Hardy.

 Soon after his guest appearance on The Bill in 2004, he portrayed the character Terry in Bella and the Boys, He also made one-off guest appearances in BBC soap EastEnders and medical drama Holby City.
 He also starred in the British youth-centred film Kidulthood as the central character Trife, while he also appeared in Second Chance and Red Tails for a special appearance.